-In years gone the “freemium” model was the favoured one of marketing SaaS platforms that were trying to attract new startup or SME customers.
-Now even enterprises are willing to use “free trial” offers from new marketing SaaS providers in an effort to secure a winning edge on the cheap.
+For years, the “freemium” model was the favored marketing strategy for SaaS platforms to attract new startups or SME customers.
+Now, even enterprises are willing to use “free trial” offers from new marketing SaaS providers to secure a winning edge on the cheap.

-While freemium offers are great for slashing the cost of evaluating a new marketing platform, have you considered the cybersecurity risks that this free trial offers pose to your IP, your data, and your business?
+While freemium offers are great for slashing the cost of evaluating a new marketing platform, have you considered the cybersecurity risks this free trial offers pose to your IP, data, and business?

 Table of Contents